Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 1. Vinyasa Flow

-Vinayasa is the most actively moving form of yoga which aims to sync the breath and body into a dance-like flow.
-Vinyasa flows tend to be the best cardiovascular workout of all yoga styles because you are getting the heart rate up through a nearly continuous stream of movements.
+Vinyasa is the most actively moving form of yoga and aims to sync the breath and body into a dance-like flow.
+Vinyasa flows tend to be the best cardiovascular workout of all yoga styles because you are getting your heart rate up through a nearly continuous stream of movements.
 Unlike Hatha yoga, you don’t hold poses for very long or stop to rest between poses.
 The goal is to maintain constant movement.

 Vinyasa, by definition, is in a continuous state of flux.
 It’s like a freestyle.
 No two classes are the same.
 Therefore, you may not melt away the same amount of calories every time, but you can consistently bring forth the same amount of effort and challenge to maximize your results.